All Plants & Decor

 Care

 Light: Philodendrons do well in a range of light conditions.
 They prefer moderate to bright indirect light, but can tolerate shadier lighting conditions as well.
-Avoid direct sunight.
+Avoid direct sunlight, prone to sunburn.

 Temperature/Humidity: Average to warm household temperatures from 18-28°C and short periods down to 12°C at an absolute push.
 Avoid cold draughts.
-Comfortable in average household humidity.
+Comfortable in average household humidity but will thrive in higher humidity.

 *Philodendrons are toxic to cats and dogs.
 Do not consume*